THE JOURNAL

 Depth & Perspective

-There is a depth to vintage luxury that cannot be captured in a photograph alone.
+There is a depth to luxury timepieces that cannot be captured in a photograph alone.
 Written for those who believe that understanding a piece only deepens the appreciation of owning it.

 Philosophy